MicrosoftDocs/power-automate-docs/articles/desktop-flows/alm/alm-connection.md

 - CONNECTION_ID: The connection ID used to create the connection.
 It needs to be a valid GUID.
 (You can use the `New-Guid` PowerShell command to get this).
 - `MACHINE_ACCOUNT`: The username of the account used to open a Windows session.
 - `MACHINE_PASSWORD`: The password for the account.
-- `GROUP_ID`: The group id you want to create the connection for.
+- `GROUP_ID`: The group ID you want to create the connection for.
 More information: [Get the group ID of the machine or group](#get-the-group-id-of-the-machine-or-group)

 Once the request is completed, save the connection ID that you used in your request.
 You'll use it in the next step to [Prepopulate connection references for automated deployment](/power-platform/alm/conn-ref-env-variables-build-tools).